 Assists patients in securing resources.

-Engages with community resources to ensure the patient is receiving necessary services.
+Engages with community resources to ensure patient is receiving necessary services.

-Provides mental health, substance use, and health behavior services using established best practices treatment interventions.
+Provides mental health, substance abuse, and health behavior services using established HBS protocols.

 Coordinates care with other OBHI/JMAP/Regional Partnership team members.